-Dr Corrie Macdonald-Wallis (course organiser), Prof Kate Tilling, Dr Andrew Wills, and Dr Abigail Fraser
+Dr Corrie Macdonald-Wallis (course organiser), Dr Laura Howe, Professor Kate Tilling, Dr Abigail Fraser, Dr Andrew Smith, Dr Andrew Simpkin

 The aim of the course is to introduce several statistical methods that can be used to analyse longitudinal data in lifecourse epidemiological studies.